 The liver is unusual in the human body as it has a dual blood supply, the portal vein and the hepatic artery.
 It has been known for almost a 100 years that occlusion of the portal vein and hepatic artery during operation on the liver, be it for a traumatic injury to the liver or for elective resection of a portion of the liver, can reduce blood loss.
 Advances in our understanding using this technique have led to the realization that inflow occlusion of the hepatic blood supply can be performed safely for carefully controlled periods even in patients with cirrhotic livers.
 Furthermore, intermittent occlusion followed by brief periods of reperfusion of the liver will increase the total time of inflow occlusion that can be achieved while still successfully limiting blood loss and reducing the risk for ischemic liver injury.

 Despite an ever expanding selection of antibiotic agents, pyogenic liver abscess is as common a problem today as it was in the preceding century.
 If anything, treatment of pyogenic liver abscess with antibiotic therapy is more difficult and has been complicated by the indiscriminate use of antibiotics over the past several decades.
-Iatrogenic etiologies of liver abscess may have also been increased by the more invasive and aggressive ...
+Iatrogenic etiologies of liver abscess may have also been increased by the more invasive and aggressive approaches to benign and ...